 Hawks also facilitates coaching clinics and will mentor anyone interested in getting involved in coaching lacrosse and improving your "Lacrosse I.Q."

-All head and assistant coaches are required to undergo Parker Youth Sports background checks and to abide by and uphold both the Parker Youth Sports and US Lacrosse Code of Conduct.
+All head and assistant coaches are required to undergo Parker Youth Sports background checks, state certified concussion training and they must abide by and uphold both the Parker Youth Sports and US Lacrosse Code of Conduct.

 My son has no experience in lacrosse.
 Can he play for Hawks Lacrosse?

 All boys in grades 1-8 are welcome to play for Hawks.
-Our coaches do a fantastic job of teaching inexperienced players about the skills, rules, and uniquely sportsmanlike culture of lacrosse.
+There are three levels of play (Blue, White and Red).

 What type of commitment requirements should my player and I expect?

-Hawks Lacrosse teams generally practice 2 times per week at younger levels and 3 times per week for older teams.
-Each practice lasts approximately 90 minutes and is always on weekday afternoons.
+Hawks Lacrosse teams generally practice 2-3 times per week .
+Each practice lasts approximately 90 minutes.

 Whether your team practices 2 or 3 times per week, every single practice is vital not only to building individual skills but the teamwork inherent to lacrosse.
 If your player is unable to make a practice or a game, please advise the coach as soon as possible.

-Game time at competitive levels may be diminished due to absence at practice.
+Game playing time may be diminished due to absence at practice.